Get all the latest Airbnb data for the Croatian Islands

 What's the typical occupancy rate in the Croatian Islands in 2026?

-As of the first half of 2026, the typical annual occupancy rate for Airbnb listings on the Croatian Islands is around 58 percent, translating to roughly 212 booked nights per year.
+As of early 2026, a realistic annual occupancy rate for active Airbnb listings in the Croatian Islands is about 42% to 48% when measured across the whole year.

 Make a profitable investment in the Croatian Islands